NeXus-for-HELPMI/Devices-Detectors-Components-Library/README.md

 # The Devices/Detectors/Components Library (DDC)

-The "Devices/Detectors/Components Library" is a list containing all of the items in the laser-plasma laboratory that could be represented in a metadata system.
+The "Devices/Detectors/Components Library" shall become a list containing all of the items in the laser-plasma laboratory that could be represented in a metadata system.
 Please make edits/comments where you see fit.

 Remember that the final organization of this data could change drastically, for example, we create a single container for "laser's pulse duration measurement" and all of the listed devices (Wizzler, FROG, SPIDER, etc.) get summarized somehow in that container.